6thfdwp/learning-thoughts/react-reconciliation.md

 }
 ```

-When `render(<App title='Stack Reconciler' />)`, it recursively build the internal instance hierarchy corresponding to each level in the elemement object tree.
+When `render(<App title='Stack Reconciler' />)`, it recursively builds the internal instance hierarchy corresponding to each level in the elemement object tree.
 There are two main types of instances for two types of element, one for primitive whose type is string (e.g div, li), one for custom component which has type 'function'

 - CompositeComponent
-  It is the instance wrapper for custom component (element.type is function), it mainly runs the the function body or `render` menthod to keep `unwrapping` the element object defined in it
+  It is the instance wrapper for custom component (element.type is function), it mainly runs the the function body or `render` menthod to keep *'unwrapping'* the element object defined in it
 - DOMComponent
   It is the instance wrapper for primitive elements (type is `string`, h1, li etc).
 It mainly maintains the ref to DOM node, a list of children which could be other Composite/DOM internal instances

-The App recursive structure can be represented as below:
+The internal instance hierarchy can be represented as below:
 ```
 CompositeComponent App
  > currentElement: {type: App(function), props:{title, children:[]}}